-When you first connect your Scarlett, it will initially be in Easy Start mode and will guide you through the online setup process.
+When first connecting your Scarlett (as detailed in its own User Guide), it will initially be in MSD mode and will guide you through the online setup process.

-- 1. Double click on the 'Scarlett' device displayed when you connect your Scarlett to your computer, and select Click here to get started. - 2.
+- 1. Double click on the 'Scarlett' device which is displayed when you connect your Scarlett to your computer, and select Click here to get started. - 2.
 You will then begin the interactive online setup process. - 3.
-On the Ok, Let's install the essential software page download Focusrite Control. - 4.
-Install the version of Focusrite Control (Mac or Windows) for your computer.
-Follow the onscreen instructions to install the software. - 5.
-On Windows, restart your computer following installation. - 6.
-Following this, you should see the message below appear:
+On the Ok, Let's install the essential software page you will be given a link to download Focusrite Control. - 4.
+Download and install the version of Focusrite Control (Mac or Windows) appropriate for your computer.
+Follow all on-screen instructions to install the software. - 5.
+If on Windows, restart your computer following installation. - 6.
+Following this, you should then see the message below appear:

-Your Scarlett is currently in Easy Start mode (Quick Start).
+Your Scarlett is currently in MSD mode (Quick Start).
 Please click OK to restart your Scarlett and complete the online setup process.
 (Cancel/OK)

-This will take the device out of Easy Start mode and update the firmware if necessary.
+This will take the device out of MSD mode and update the firmware if necessary.

-7. Once back to the online setup web page, please complete the Scarlett setup procedure.
+7. Once back to the online setup webpage, please complete the Scarlett setup procedure.